 The applicant must identify all outstanding rights or interests held by others on subject properties.
-A signed letter explaining control and tenure or an affidavit proving ownership (this document is to be procured by the applicant) will suffice.
+A signed letter explaining control and tenure or an affidavit proving ownership and identifying all outstanding rights or interests, if applicable, will suffice (this document is to be procured by the applicant).